Daud van Richter doesn’t trust anyone.

-He’s a deniable asset for the Summit & Spire Mercantile: half-noble, all bastard, and expensive precisely because he never fails.
-Except for that one time.
-He approaches every mission as a tactical problem, every person as a collection of exploitable variables.
-Trust, in his calculation, is the fatal flaw that gets competent people killed.
+He’s a deniable asset for the Summit & Spire Mercantile.
+Technically noble, definitely bastard.
+Never fails (except for that one time or another.)
+Approaches people and missions as tactical problems with their exploitable variables.
+Trust, in this calculation, is a fatal flaw that gets competent people killed.

 Dossier: Daud van Richter